Campus Life at Clarks Summit University

 You’re invited to get to know us and enjoy our beautiful campus here in Clarks Summit, Pennsylvania.

 We’d love for you to explore the events, resources and destinations we’ve made available for friends like you.

 - Cardio room with treadmills, bikes and ellipticals.

 - Wheelchair access to top and bottom floors.

 Hours of Operation

-Due to COVID-19, the Recreation Center will be closed to the general public for the remainder of 2020.
+Due to COVID-19, the Recreation Center is closed to the general public.
 Use by CSU students and employees is permitted.
 Updates will be posted as they are available.

 11:30 a.m.–10 p.m.

 11:30 a.m.–11 p.m.